travigd/documentation/server/setting-up-varnish-in-linux.md

 ---
-title: "Setting up Varnish in Linux"
 section: "Server"
 version: "4.0.2"
 ---

+# Setting up Varnish in Linux

 This document provides a brief guide on how to install Event Store with the varnish reverse proxy in a Linux environment.
 For more information on how to properly configure varnish for your requirements, read the [Varnish documentation](https://www.varnish-cache.org/trac/wiki/Introduction).